History Festival

 Welcome to the University of Nottingham’s History Festival.

-The 2022 Festival includes a wide range of talks and workshops, online activities and a photographic competition.
+The 2023 Festival includes a wide range of in person talks and workshops.
 All activities are free to participate in and everyone is welcome.

 We hope you enjoy the Festival and look forward to seeing you.